piersolenski/wtf.nvim/README.md

 ### Search the web for answers

-Why spend time typing out error messages when you can open them directly in Google, Stack Overflow and more, directly from Neovim?
+Why spend time typing out error messages when you can open them in Google, Stack Overflow and more, directly from Neovim?

 <table>
   <tr>